 The quality of surrogacy agencies varies widely.
 It’s important to thoroughly research and interview your surrogacy agency before making a decision.

-Surrogacy agencies are not strictly regulated by the federal government, meaning quality and experience can vary widely.
-So it’s very important to do your homework before signing up with one.
-You can choose to forgo an agency completely as there is no requirement that you work with an agency — this type of a journey, conducted without the support of an agency, is known as “independent surrogacy.”
+Surrogacy agencies are not strictly regulated or accredited by the federal government, meaning quality and experience can vary widely.
+So it’s very important to do your homework before signing up.
+You can choose to forgo an agency completely, as there is no requirement that you work with an agency — this type of a journey, conducted without the support of an agency, is known as “independent surrogacy.”
 In this instance, you will be responsible for building your entire surrogacy team — including finding your own surrogate.

 “It is certainly an opportunity to save a little bit of money, but it also introduces a meaningful amount of risk into the process,” said Sam Hyde, President and CEO of Circle Surrogacy.
 “You will be lacking the support of professionals who have done hundreds or maybe thousands of these journeys and know how to handle a variety of issues that can arise — and issues always arise.”